icalandri/transient_global_amnesia_metanalysis/README.md

 To know more about the methods  of data adquisition and selection please visit the protocol registered in the international prospective register of systematic reviews PROSPERO (registration number PROSPERO 2021 CRD42021249506).

-for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Data dictionary